 There are small holes in my T-shirt

 It is either caused from washing the T-shirt with regular detergent, moth or machine washing with zippers or big buttons.
-It might be repairable, see more here
+If the holes have not developed in size, they can usually be repaired.

 My T-shirt has wrinkles around the neck